Jinya/WaterfallLayout/README.md

 # WaterflowLayout
-waterflow style layout for UICollectionView.
+Waterflow style layout for UICollectionView.
 # Preview
 ![Preview](https://github.com/JinyaX/WaterflowLayout/blob/master/preview.gif)
 # How to use